-Transcripts submitted will not be returned nor forwarded to other institutions.
+Transcripts submitted will not be returned or forwarded to other institutions.

 In accordance with the Family Education Rights and Privacy Act of 1974, no non-Southern Illinois University person, firm, or agency may have access to an applicant’s or a student’s credentials without written consent of the individual concerned.
 Graduate students shall be permitted to examine their own records upon request.
 Such requests should be made by the student to the Dean of the Graduate School.

 The Graduate School does not require any graduate tests for admission.
 However, if you intend to apply for a fellowship, you will need a standardized test to qualify.
 Individual programs may require, at their discretion, the GMAT, GRE, MAT, or other appropriate standardized tests for admission.
 Students should check the website or catalog page of the program to which you are applying or contact the program directly for more information.

 While the Graduate School does not have an application deadline, many programs do.
 The deadlines may be as early as December 1st for the following fall semester.
 Please check the program to find out what application deadlines they may have.
 These deadline dates are also listed under “Degree Program Information” on the Graduate School home page, but should be verified with the program.
 Regardless of any deadlines, applicants should submit materials to the department as far in advance as possible, to have the best chance to be considered for admission and funding.

-The admission requirements of the Graduate School and the department must both be met before the student is admitted to a degree program, and both the Graduate School and the program may specify admission conditions.
-Most departments require additional materials such as letters of recommendation; these should be forwarded directly to the department or submitted online by the recommended.
-The student will be informed by the Graduate School of the resultant admission status after this process has been completed.
+The admission requirements of the Graduate School and the academic program must both be met before the student is admitted to an academic program, and both the Graduate School and the academic program may specify admission conditions.
+After the admission decision is made, the student will be informed by the Graduate School via email to retrieve the decision letter in the application online portal.